ThanasisKouras/portfolio/README.md

 ![Euroleague-Dashboard-App-Demo](assets/img/euroleague-app-browsing.gif)

 **Description**:
-This is an Analytics Dashboard of Euroleague , exploring useful statistics about each **team** and each **player** of the selected team.
+This is an Analytics Dashboard of Euroleague, exploring useful statistics about each **team** and each **player** of the selected team.
 The purpose of this dashboard is to provide an overview of basic and advanced stats in the fastest way possible.
 A demo of the app is provided below, to showcase its use.

 **GitHub Repository**: [View on GitHub](https://github.com/ThanasisKouras/Euroleague-dashboard-app)

 ---